I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 10 a.m. — I drive to the pharmacy to pick up a prescription.
 Not how I want to start my Sunday morning but y’know.
 Normally I’d walk since it’s about 20 minutes but I have a UTI.
 I’m “lucky” that, despite not having a doctor because of the healthcare shortage, my work pays for the Maple app so I could get a doctor to write the prescription and order the lab work at 1 a.m.
 I’ll do the lab work later this week when I can get an appointment, but will take the relief now.
 Insurance makes the antibiotics free, but I also buy hydrogen peroxide because we’re out and we have a dog that thinks everything is meant to be in her mouth.
 I also bought some oral wound mouthwash because we were out.
 I come home and M. has made us breakfast.
 I pay with debit. $15.90

 1 p.m. — We do our taxes.
 I have a mini meltdown when I realize the part-time bakery job I had for a few months didn’t take off income tax last year, so I owe $800.
-Luckily, M. is getting a refund so we net out positive with $400.
+Luckily, M. is getting a refund, so we net out positive with $400.
 The bakery took off income tax in 2022, so unsure why they didn’t in 2023.
 I make us lunch.

 3 p.m. — We walk the dog, then watch The Rookie.
 A wedding venue emails us back and is surprisingly affordable at $3,000.

 6:30 p.m. — I explain what lazy girl dinner is to M. and then make a lazy girl dinner.
-Aside from fresh vegetables, we haven’t really grocery shopped since February.
+Aside from fresh vegetables, we haven’t really grocery shopped for a while.
 We need to do a big pantry shop and neither of us want that.
 We debate about buying a food saver and if we should wait for a sale before we do so.
 M. is more frugal than me and is determined we should.

 AdvertisementADVERTISEMENT

 8 p.m. — We start season 3 of The Rookie.
-After two episodes, we go to bed
+After two episodes, we go to bed.

 Daily Total: $15.90